Australia’s Labor Party wins enough seats to govern alone

 He said Australia would join the global effort to combat climate change “after nine wasted years.”

-Albanese is due to unveil his Cabinet and ministers next week.
-He also plans to fly to Indonesia for a three-day diplomatic visit.
+Albanese’s Cabinet and ministers are due to be finalized and sworn in this week before he flies to Indonesia on Sunday for a three-day diplomatic visit.